WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/Review/index.md

  * The amount of work electricity can do is described in terms of _amperage_ and _voltage_.
  * _Amperage (A)_ describes the quantity of charge carriers flowing in an electric current.
+ * _Current_ is a colloquial term that means amperage.
  * _Amp hours (Ah)_ describe the quantity of available charge or charge used.
  * _Voltage (V)_ describes the force in which charge carriers are being pushed in an electric current.
  * Voltage is relative [current drop]